 - Click Save.

-If you use AdSense line items as well, good practice suggest you not allow them to overlap in targeting or priority so that they don't compete.
-Target different inventory for each one or make sure they are configured for different priority levels.
+If you use AdSense line items as well, it is good practice suggest not to allow them overlap in targeting or priority so that they don't compete.
+Target different inventory for each one or configure them for different priority levels.

-AdSense or Ad Exchange line items that compete are chosen at random and do not take historic CPM values delivery yield under the Dynamic Allocation feature.
+AdSense or Ad Exchange line items that compete are chosen at random and are not affected by the delivery yield of historic CPM values under the Dynamic Allocation feature.

 There's no specific creative associated with Ad Exchange line items.
 Instead, the line item contains a creative placeholder for the sizes of the inventory you want to make available to Authorized Buyers and the Open Auction.
 When an ad request comes in with that size, the Ad Exchange line item is eligible to serve (provided it satisfies other targeting and criteria for the ad request).